 Something odd happens in Inglourious Basterds, the Quentin Tarantino film widely considered to be his most entertaining work.
-By the last twenty minutes of the film, nearly every Jewish character in the film is dead.
+By the last twenty minutes of the film nearly every Jewish character is dead.

-Most viewers don’t seem to have noticed this.
-I’ve never read a take, review or critique that mentions it, possibly because the film gets a little over-bundled as it reaches its climax, with several sub-plots involving different characters—only some of who have ever interacted—and a few surprises and twists.
-The deaths are quick, and even somewhat ambiguous.
+Many viewers, including viewers who view professionally, don’t seem to have noticed this.
+I’ve never read a take, review or critique that mentions this fact.
+Maybe that’s because the film gets over-bundled as it reaches its climax.
+There’s several sub-plots involving different characters—only some of who have ever interacted—various surprises and twists.
+Adding to that, the deaths are quick and somewhat ambiguous on a first viewing.

-But yes, a roll call reveals that nearly every character identified as Jewish is dead by the last scene.
-One dies in the basement bar scene, two pretending to be Italian film industry stars leave their suicide ankle dynamite bracelets on, absurdly, despite the fact that the entire theater is on fire, and they’ve perforated Hitler and Goebbels with 500 bullets.
-Shoshana dies in an extremely frustrating way of a gunshot wound in the projection room [and her Black lover chooses to die in flames, as well, for reasons never explained].
-The last non-normative white character has literally only three lines.
-The white Southerner gets the last line of dialogue in the film (1).
+But yes, an informed roll call in subsequent viewings reveals that nearly every character identified as Jewish is dead by the last scene.
+One dies in the basement bar scene; two die in the penultimate Hitler/Goebbels-killing scene, leaving their suicide bomb ancklets on, inscrutably, despite the fact that the entire theater is on fire and they’ve perforated Hitler and Goebbels with 500 bullets.
+Shoshana’s extremely frustrating death by gunfire in the projection room is topped with her Black lover choosing to die in flames, as well, for reasons never explained.
+The last non-normative white character alive by the credits is Jewish American, but has literally only three lines.
+Brad Pitt’s white Southerner gets the last line of dialogue in the film (1).

-It’s weird, because Basterds later became a touchstone for anti-fascist memery and extremely quotable anti-white supremacist dialogue.
-But nearly all of that radiates from Brad Pitt’s improbable pro-Jewish, ostensibly anti-racist Aldo Raine.
+It’s weird, right?
+Basterds later became a touchstone for anti-fascist memery and extremely quotable anti-white supremacist dialogue.
+But nearly all of that radiates from Brad Pitt’s improbable pro-Jewish, ostensibly anti-racist, Aldo Raine.

-Tarantino never gives audiences much background on Raine to explain a unique 40’s-era perspective for an obviously murder-loving White Southerner with a talent for torture.
-But because the script is mostly innocuous and ideologically wholesome, many audiences gave Tarantino the benefit of the doubt, asking for no more character development or argument to assume Raine’s bonafides as a truly anti-racist, anti-supremacist protagonist.
-It’s nice to believe such people as Raine existed.
+Tarantino never gives audiences much background on Raine to explain how an obviously murder-loving White Southerner with a talent for torture has gained 21st century woke sensibilities.
+But because the script is mostly innocuous and ideologically wholesome, many audiences gave Tarantino the benefit of the doubt on Raine, and celebrated him as a truly anti-racist, anti-supremacist protagonist.
+It’s nice to believe such people as Raine existed, of course.
 It could even be argued that Tarantino, thru Basterds, is expressing a sort of aspirational mythos that can create a heroic template for anti-racist whites.
-But, yeah, I doubt it.
+But, yeah, I doubt it, too.

-What seems clearer to me is that in Basterds, Tarantino set out—perhaps subconsciously–to make a film about White American exceptionalism.
+What seems clearer to me is that in Basterds, Tarantino set out—perhaps subconsciously—to make a film about White American exceptionalism.
 That’s not surprising at all if you know his earlier work.
-I always strongly suspected Basterds was less an attempt at writing a crowd-pleasing anti-fascist fantasy, than a reaffirmation of an actual fascist fantasy.
-And now I’m starting to believe I was right the first time.
-Once Upon a Time in Hollywood may just be an example of Tarantino publicly correcting any misconceptions.
+When I watched Basterds, I strongly suspected the film was less an attempt at writing a crowd-pleasing anti-fascist fantasy than a reaffirmation of an actual fascist fantasy.
+Once Upon a Time in Hollywood, makes me believe I was right the first time.
+The new Basterds-esque film may just be an example of Tarantino publicly correcting any misconceptions about his views that Basterds may have generated.

 _____________________

-In Once, Tarantino follows Basterds’ alternate reality formula, seeking perhaps to create the same dynamic of wish-fulfillment heroism that made the Nazi-scalping predecessor a universal hit.
-There’s differences.
-Once is a pale shadow of Basterds—unfunny, meandering and dull as dishwater, unreasonably infatuated with its own masturbatory nostalgic conceits.
+In Once, Tarantino follows Basterds’ alternate reality formula, perhaps seeking to create the same dynamic of wish-fulfillment heroism that made his Nazi-scalping predecessor a universal hit.
+There’s big differences, though that have been the subject of many critics reviews.
+Once is a pale shadow of Basterds.
+The film is unfunny, meandering and dull as dishwater and unreasonably infatuated with its own masturbatory nostalgic conceits.
 No one cares about the history of Red Apple cigarettes, any more than they care what Three in the Attic is about, or the fact that there used to be a tv show called FBI.
-The long, loving treatments of people walking from one end of their kitchen to the other also wear thin, but that’s subject-matter already well-explored by other critics.
+The long, loving treatments of people walking from one end of their kitchen to the other also wear thin.

-And this is where, I think, it becomes obvious that Tarantino is really just creating another version of Basterds.
-Creating his perfect foil for perfectly pardonable White American carnage.
-It’s the id of violent white maleness run rampant but with a decent excuse–the zeitgeist of our the current American civilization.
+And this is where, I think, it becomes obvious that Tarantino is really just creating another version of Basterds, a morally clean vicarious foil for White American carnage.
+Both films can be seen as the id of violent white maleness run rampant, shielded with a noble cause as excuse—the zeitgeist of our current American civilization.

-It serves Tarantino’s interests to have a more historically accurate Manson family, because it’s Tarantino’s intention to paint hippies as loathsome, not the mind-controlled ingenues of legend.
-Tarantino depicts the interest in communal living as disturbing, and in practice, little more than children up to shenans while the parents are away.
+It serves Tarantino’s interests to have a more historically accurate Manson family because it’s Tarantino’s intention to paint counter-culture hippies as inherently loathsome, not the malleable ingenues of legend.
+Tarantino depicts the interest in communal living as disturbing, and in practice, little more than children up to shenanigans while the parents are away.
 Food is rotting throughout the Spahn main house–the family are dirty and disheveled, but not in a way that suggests rugged off the grid living.
-The Family are teetering on the brink of sanity at all times and poised to be engulfed by society-destroying waves of violence they can’t control, and it’s a function of their unwholesome counter-cultural interests, not Manson’s mind powers.
+The group is teetering on the brink of sanity and poised to be engulfed by their own society-destroying waves of violence.
+And the film seems to want you to believe that’s a function of their unwholesome counter-cultural interests, not Manson’s mind powers.
 (3)

-There’s a lot to suggest, as difficult as it is to believe, that Tarantino knows what he’s up to and this subtext is laid out deliberately.
+There’s a lot to suggest that Tarantino knows what he’s up to and this subtext dynamic is laid out deliberately.
 Pitt’s Cliff Booth is an extremely typical White Male Archetype of the Sixties.
 A war hero and unrepentant Alpha, who can’t stand the sound of Asian-American Bruce Lee’s voice.
 Who killed his wife, because he couldn’t stand the sound of her voice, either.
 Tarantino definitely wants us to know that though Booth is staying clear of authorities and complete social sanction with the bare fig leaf that this is a rumor, it’s definitely not a rumor.
-Even if the flashback scene could be explained away as a fantasy, Dalton’s reaction to being confronted with the act–an uncomfortable gulp and “he’s a war hero”–leave nothing left to answer.
-Moreover, the absolute anti-woman loathing in the portrayal of Booth’s spouse is relentless and unmistakeable, and as I said, it bears quite a resemblance to Booth’s reaction to the voice of Bruce Lee.
+Even if the flashback scene could be explained away as a fantasy, Dalton’s reaction to being confronted with the act—an uncomfortable gulp and retort “he’s a war hero”—leave nothing left to answer.
+Moreover, the absolute anti-woman loathing in the portrayal of Booth’s spouse is relentless and unmistakable, and as I said, it bears quite a resemblance to Booth’s reaction to the voice of Bruce Lee.

-There are other painfully obvious metaphors in the film to portray the straight vs hippie dynamic as a clash of civilizations akin to Nazis.
-Their invasion of the ranch where Dalton and Booth worked during their pre-hippie heyday, is one; their invasion of the private road where Dalton and Tate live, another.
-Dalton’s hateful screed during that scene against both hippies and poverty can’t be missed.
-And I’ll give Tarantino enough credit to know what he’s doing here, because ever-larger portions of the film, especially as they approach the hippie-slaughtering apogee, are narrated by an artifact from another Tarantino film, Deathproof—Kurt Russels’ Randy is an unmistakable nod to the ex-stuntman misogynist serial killer he played in the Grindhouse vignette and the character is even married to one of the stunt-woman actresses from that film.
+There are other painfully obvious metaphors in the film to portray the societal straight vs hippie dynamic as a clash of civilizations akin to Basterds’ Nazis v.
+Jewish-Protecting Americans.
+The hippy invasion of the ranch where Dalton and Booth worked during their golden years heyday, is one; the hippy invasion of the private road where Dalton and Tate live is another.
+Dalton’s hateful screed during that scene against both hippies and poverty can’t be dismissed.
+And I’ll give Tarantino enough credit to know what he’s doing here, because ever-larger portions of the film, especially as they approach the hippie-slaughtering apogee, are narrated by an artifact from another Tarantino film, Deathproof.
+Kurt Russels’ Randy is an unmistakable nod to the ex-stuntman misogynist serial killer he played in the Grindhouse vignette and the character is even married to one of the stunt-woman actresses from that film.
 (4)

 That Americans love violent films is definitely attested to by the audience I saw the film with, who gave a standing ovation when the final Manson hippie is roasted in the pool.
-For my tastes, the fixation with cinematic carnage and violence isn’t ideal.
-But Tarantino’s film are going one level deeper, serving the violence up with a disguised form of white supremacy that’s far deeper than his obvious fixation with the N-word, and that continues despite his experimentation with other film archetypes.
+For my tastes, that fixation with cinematic carnage and violence isn’t ideal, and I left the film feeling less entertained than uneasy about the people in the parking lot.
+But Tarantino’s film goes a level deeper, serving the violence up with a disguised form of supremacy that’s far deeper than his obvious fixation with the N-word and that leaves a viewer more uncomfortable with those enjoying the film than the film-maker.

 ___________________________